3.7 Causes of OP: The balance and coordination system

 Whole body functional rehab forces your balance system to do this.
 The very nature of the functional exercises makes it impossible to complete good form without a strong, efficient and balanced body.

-- Oblique chains help power the rotation and helps stabilize the pelvis and rib cage during the most powerful/dangerous parts of the movement.
+Oblique chains help power the rotation and help stabilize the pelvis and rib cage during the most powerful/dangerous parts of the movement.

 Dysfunction in any of these systems will lead to an unbalanced, uncoordinated and … damn right …dangerous ball slam, especially as the weight of the ball increases.
 Isolated strength training only ‘isolates’ the function of each muscle, disconnecting each joint and essentially reinforcing the very habit that is causing your OP.